-Raftelis created a seven-year financial plan which models anticipated revenue and expenses.
+Raftelis created a five-year financial plan which models anticipated revenue and expenses.
 This report shows the financial plan and assumptions for the next 5 years (FY 2019 to FY 2023) to correspond with the rate development for these years.
-Estimated rate revenue (without adjustments) was calculated by multiplying the number of accounts by the bi-monthly (fixed) charge and multiplying the total water use in each tier by the commodity rate.
+Estimated rate revenue (without adjustments) was calculated by multiplying the number of accounts by the bi-monthly Fixed Service Charge and multiplying the total water use in each tier by the commodity rate.
 Table 2-1 shows the projected number of water accounts, including private fire protection accounts by meter size and class for FY 2019.
-FY 2019 is shown because this is the "test year", or the year used to develop rates.
+This year is shown because this is the "test year", or the year used to develop rates.
 Raftelis projected the number of meters using City-provided FY 2016 meter data.
-The number of accounts are used to forecast the amount of fixed revenue the City will receive from fixed bi-monthly service charges.
+The number of accounts are used to forecast the amount of fixed revenue the City will receive from Fixed Service Charges.
 Though this table separates inside and outside City accounts, Raftelis recommends identical rates for both inside and outside city accounts as discussed in Section 5.